 We are always interested in hearing from people who would like to offer their time, skills and knowledge to help with the development of the Museum of British Surfing.

-Current volunteers include: Ellie Miller, James Round (graphic design), Nigel Tinsley-Such; Annie Davies; Andy Webb; Caroline Crowther; Adam White; Simon Swallow.
+Current volunteers include: Ellie Miller, James Round (graphic design), Nigel Tinsley-Such; Annie Davies; Andy Webb; Caroline Crowther; Simon Swallow; Steve Mold; Mark King; Sandra Dahl; George Barrett.